The Black Cauldron (film): Development

+When The Rescuers (1977) was completed, The Black Cauldron was tentatively scheduled to be released in 1980.
+Veteran artist Mel Shaw created preliminary conceptual pastel sketches, which future Disney president and CEO Ron Miller considered to be too advanced for the newly-hired animators.
 Therefore, by August 1978, the studio had pushed its release date back to Christmas 1984 due to their inability to animate realistic human characters; its original release date was later assumed by The Fox and the Hound (1981).
-During its development limbo, storyboard artist Vance Gerry was selected to create beat storyboards that would outline the plot, action, and locations.
+During its development limbo, storyboard artist Vance Gerry drew panels of beat storyboards that outlined the plot, action, and locations.
 Having established the three principal characters, Gerry adapted the Horned King into a big-bellied Viking who had a red beard, fiery temper, and wore a steel helmet with two large horns.
-Meanwhile, the studio hired Rosemary Anne Sisson as they desired an experienced British screenwriter for the film.
+Meanwhile, Miller hired Rosemary Anne Sisson as they desired an experienced British screenwriter for the film.